MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/custom_apppages.md

 ### View CustomLearningAdmin.aspx

-1. Click the SharePoint **Settings** icon, and then click **Site Contents**.
+1. Click the SharePoint **Settings** icon, and then click **Site Contents** > **Site Pages**.
 2. Click **CustomLearningAdmin.aspx**.

 ![cg-adminapppage.png](media/cg-adminapppage.png)

 ## CustomLearningViewer.aspx
 The CustomLearningViewer.aspx page provides a viewer for displaying learning pathways contents in the web part.
 For example, if you copy a Playlist link and share it with a co-worker, the link, when clicked, takes the user to the Viewer page and displays the linked content.
-We’ll cover this page and its functionality in more detail in later topics.

 ### View CustomLearningViewer.aspx